3 Famous Restoration Blunders

 The local priest, in an attempt to combat this damage, hired a local art teacher for the job, who proceeded to cover over most of the original detail and intent with what has been called “cartoonish” pigments.
 In fact, the New York Times pointed out an unfortunate resemblance between the sculpture and Herge’s Tintin cartoon, as opposed to a precious statue of more than 500 years.

-The venture was no simple task costing nearly $34,000.00 to turn back the last year in the statue's history.
+The venture was no simple task, costing nearly $34,000 to turn back the last year in the statue's history—a testament to the costs that can be associated with a poorly planned restoration.
 Though closer to the original design, the previous, poor restoration attempt will forever haunt the authenticity of the statue.

-We are grateful the statue's dignity is restored and has returned to the public view as a wonder of the past rather than the laughing stock of our crass meming culture.
+We are grateful the statue's dignity is restored and has returned to the public view as a wonder of the past rather than the laughing stock of our crass meme culture.

 3. Architecture: The Notre Dame Cathedral, Paris, France